-March 10th, 2016, The CACI Analyst
+March 27, 2019, the CACI Analyst

-March 8th, the CACI Analyst
+January 23, 2019, the CACI Analyst

-The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with Johns Hopkins University's Nitze School of Advanced International Studies, Washington DC., and the Institute for Security and Development Policy, Stockholm.
-For 15 years, the Analyst brings cutting edge analysis of the region geared toward a practitioner audience.
+The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
+For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.